Adult & Community Education (ACE) Funding

 d) no longer be at school or equivalent.

-- an Australian Aboriginal or Torres Strait Islander
+• An Australian Aboriginal or Torres Strait Islander, or

-- someone with a disability or is the dependent child, spouse or partner of someone with a disability
+• Someone with a physical or mental impairment or is the dependant child, spouse or partner of this person, or

-- someone who has English as an additional language and who is unable to effectively participate in the community or in employment
+• Someone who has English as an additional language and who is unable to effectively participate in the community or in employment, or

 Applicable Benefits